 A photo compilation of Purdue's 2012 Big Ten championship campaign

-Tristan McIntyre completed his third season on the Purdue coaching staff in 2012.
+Tristan McIntyre completed his fourth season on the Purdue coaching staff in 2014.
 After serving as a volunteer assistant in his first season, he was hired on full time as the pitching coach in September 2011.
-He also helps organization the team's youth camps and assists with recruiting.
+He also helps organize the team's youth camps and assists with recruiting.

 No stranger to the Boilermaker baseball program, McIntyre was a three year letter winner for the Boilermakers as a pitcher from 2003-2008.
 He was twice named Academic All-Big Ten.
 He graduated in 2008 with a degree in history.